 Submitting corrections to plans on paper

 The Single PDF Process is a quick and easy way to upload, access plans and submit corrections for projects that don’t require a Process Manager.
 The Single PDF Process is more efficient than paper plan review and is now the City’s preferred method for receiving, reviewing, correcting and issuing permits.
-Quick steps for corrections for Single PDF process has complete information on how to make and submit corrections.
+Get complete information on how to make and submit corrections.

-If the changes meet code, the reviewer will approve their review.
-If they need more information or changes, they might issue another checksheet.
-You will need to make the changes and submit.
-Often reviewers charge extra for the time it takes to review again.
+If the changes meet code, the reviewer will approve the changes.
+If the reviewer needs more information or changes, they might send you another checksheet.
+You will need to make the changes and send them in again.
+Often reviewers charge extra for the time it takes for more reviews.

-After the reviewers approve your plans, your permit goes into "Preissuance."
-During "preissuance," staff checks your plans for approval stamps and notes.
+After the reviewers approve your plans, your permit goes into "pre-issuance."
+During pre-issuance, staff checks your plans for approval stamps and notes.
 They create two identical plan sets, one for your job site and one for records.
 Staff will also check that the fees are correct.
-When they finish, they will contact you to let you know your project is approved to issue and how to pay the fees.
-After you pay the fees, your permit is issued.
+When they finish, they will contact you to let you know your project is approved and how to pay the fees.
+After you pay the fees, we issue your permit.